 • has adjustable height and tilting functions for easy transfer;

 • allows users to sit up or lie down at various heights, and reach items up to 1.8m;

-• has an optional pressure sore monitoring and mitigation system, as well as an optional location tracking system for caregivers to locate the whereabouts of PWDs.
+• has an optional pressure sore monitoring and mitigation system, as well as an optional location tracking system for caregivers to locate the whereabouts of persons with disabilities.

-The Smart-Assistive Wheelchair eliminates the use of transfer boards and improves the ease of transfer of PWDs, hence alleviating some of the physically demanding challenges caregivers face during the transfer process.
+The Smart-Assistive Wheelchair eliminates the use of transfer boards and improves the ease of transfer of persons with disabilities, hence alleviating some of the physically demanding challenges caregivers face during the transfer process.

 BeneficiariesPersons with disabilities